 - Day 22 – 28 – The vet can use palpation to determine pregnancy.

 - Day 43 – 45 – An x-ray can be taken to confirm pregnancy.
 However, if you really want to know how many puppies will be born, wait until Day 55 for a more accurate reading.

 If you don’t do any of these tests, you won’t know for sure that your Pom is pregnant until Day 28+ when her stomach is larger than normal.

 Visiting The Vet is Essential

-If you plan breeding between two specific dogs, it’s wise to have them undergo a comprehensive barrage of tests so you know they’re healthy, and to eliminate any risks of genetic defects in the puppies.
+If you plan to breed two specific dogs, it’s wise to have them undergo a comprehensive barrage of tests so you know they’re healthy and to eliminate any risks of genetic defects in the puppies.

 The vet will measure the width of the female’s pelvis to ensure she can give birth naturally.
 If a Pomeranian pregnancy occurs and it’s not planned, take your dog to see the vet urgently because this can be a serious concern.